mad5/KIDesktop/README.md

 	cd Kidesktop

 rename config.json.dist to config.json and edit.
-set mainkey- and key-values which you wrote before.
+set mainkey- and key-values which you wrote down before.
 Add allowed hosts.
 The host where your __Kidesktop-adminstation__ is installed must set in here.

 # run for testing